inside.ewu.edu

 Pre-requisites: second year of graduate program, or permission of the instructor.

-This course will present an overview of the range of the philosophical and methodological approaches to planning and their varying roles within the discipline.
-The emphasis is on examining professional knowledge and reflection in action to provide a contextual guide for planning practitioners as they enter the profession.
+Presents an overview of the range of the philosophical and methodological approaches to planning and their varying roles within the discipline.
+Emphasis is on examining professional knowledge and reflection in action to provide a contextual guide for planning practitioners as they enter the profession.

 PLAN 510.
 COMMUNITY FACILITIES PLANNING.
 5 Credits.